succSeeded/ts-2025/colloc_questions/src/question10.typ

 - If all clusters as complete we lable the point as noise.

 - Determine the number of significant cluters (in terms of height significance) $Z(h)$.
-If $Z(h) > 1$ then label all significant clusters as complete and delete insignificant clusters (by assigning them to noise) and assign the point to noise too: $w (X_i) = 0$.
-If there is only signle significant cluster combine all clusters into one $C_l_1$, $omega(x) = l_1$
+If $Z(h) > 1$ then label all significant clusters as complete and delete insignificant clusters (by assigning them to noise) and assign the point to noise too: $w(x_i) = 0$.
+If there is only signle significant cluster combine all clusters into one $C_l_1$, $w(x) = l_1$.

 4. Update the counter $i = i+1$, if $i <= n$ goto step 3.

 === Advantages

-- Algorithm itself determines the \# of clusters
+- Algorithm itself determines the \# of clusters.

-- Tends to label more points as noise the other algorithms do\*
+- Tends to label more points as noise the other algorithms do\*.

-- Can find clusters of arbitrary form
+- Can find clusters of arbitrary form.

-- Not sensitive to noise
+- Not sensitive to noise.

 === Disadvantages

-- Sensitive to choice of hyperparameters
+- Sensitive to choice of hyperparameters.

-- Optimal hyperparameter values are hard to determine
+- Optimal hyperparameter values are hard to determine.

-- Slow (but we dgaf)
+- Slow.

 === Hyperparameter selection

-Obviously weuse grid search, but we need to compare clusterization results to each other.
-Let us discuss some metrics we can use.
+Grid search is usually used, but clusterization results have to be able to be compared with each other.
+This can be achieved using metrics.

 1. Silhouette score $cal(O)(n^2)$